 About AAP Statistical Calculations

-Standard DeviationThe primary statistical significance test for utilization (Incumbency versus Availability) and Adverse Impact (of personnel actions) is known as calculating the "standard deviation."
-A standard deviation score of 2.00 or greater identifies a result as statistically significant.
+Standard DeviationThe primary statistical test for both utilization and Adverse Impact is calculating the standard deviation.
+A standard deviation score of 2.00 or greater is considered statistically significant.

 [(Availability x Total Persons in Job Group) - Number of Protected-class Employees] / the square root of [(1 - Availability ) x Availability x Total Persons in Job Group]

 For Adverse Impact of positive personnel actions:

 Favored Class Selection Rate - Non-favored Class Selection Rate / the square root of (Overall Selection Rate * (1 - Overall Selection Rate) * ((1 / Total non-favored) + (1 / Total favored))

 Non-favored Class Selection Rate - Favored Class Selection Rate divided by the square root of (Overall Selection Rate * (1-Overall Selection rate) * ((1/total non-favored) + (1/total favored))